-Palestinians in Gaza face food shortages, restrictions as Ramadan begins
+Ramadan begins in Palestine, many Muslim states, Egypt, Syria to follow

-Muslim holy month begins in Palestine, Arab, Islamic states with Egypt, Jordan, Syria and Turkiye to follow Thursday
+Palestinians in Gaza face food shortages, restrictions as Israeli attacks continue during Islamic holy month.

-Palestinians in Gaza have gathered for the pre-dawn meal on the first day of fasting as several Arab and Islamic countries began Ramadan, while others are set to start a day later.
+Palestinians in Gaza gathered for the predawn meal on the first day of fasting as the month of Ramadan began in several Arab and Islamic countries, while it is set to start in some other states a day later.

-However, people in Gaza, who began observing the holy Muslim month on Wednesday, are struggling to access food and clean water, amid Israel’s ongoing genocidal war despite the “ceasefire”.
+However, people in Gaza, who began observing the holy Muslim month on Wednesday, are struggling to access food and clean water amid Israel’s ongoing genocidal war despite the “ceasefire”.

 Recommended Storieslist of 3 items